sul-dlss/dlss-capistrano/README.md

 - You will not use rvm gemsets on the server you deploy to
 - Bundler will install specified gems into {your_project_home}/shared/bundle directory

+## Releasing

+To release a new version:
+1. Update the version number in `dlss-capistrano.gemspec` and commit.
+2. `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the .gem file to rubygems.org.

 ## Copyright

 Copyright (c) 2020 Stanford University.
 See LICENSE for details.